Blendify/blender-manual/blender_docs/manual/editors/3dview/layers.rst

-To move selected objects to a different layer, press :kbd:`M` and then select the layer you want from the pop-up dialog.
+To move selected objects to a different layer, press :kbd:`M` and then select the layer you want from the pop-up menu.
 Objects can also be on more than one layer at a time.
 To have an object on multiple layers, hold :kbd:`Shift` while clicking.